 It is an introductory phrase that is followed, after the semi-colon, by a list of the 18 specific ways the new government would be authorized to provide for the general welfare.
 Establish post offices, coin money, make treaties, establish standard weights and measures, provide for a Navy, punish pirates, punish counterfeiting, fund a temporary army, declare war, and exercise exclusive jurisdiction over all cases in the future District of Columbia, etc.

 To counter those rumors that the “general welfare” clause in the proposed Constitution would authorize any kind of welfare, James Madison, in Federalist Paper #41, explained its clear intent.
 He stated that it “is an absurdity” to claim that the General Welfare clause confounds or misleads, because this introductory clause is followed by enumeration of specific particulars that explain and qualify the meaning of phrase “general welfare”.
 That’s right!
 Your Constitution was ratified under the assurance that it would never be interpreted to provide welfare to individuals.

 This was true when Samuel Adams told the greedy anti-freedom opportunists to “crouch down and lick the hands which feed you.” — speech at the Pennsylvania State House, August 1, 1776.

-This was true January 10, 1704 when James Madison addressed the Third Congress on the debate to appropriate funds to provide relief for Haitian refugees pouring into New England from war-torn Haiti.
+This was true January 10, 1794 when James Madison addressed the Third Congress on the debate to appropriate funds to provide relief for Haitian refugees from war-torn Haiti. (quoted above)

 This was still true when Congressman Davy Crockett made his famous “it is not yours to give” speech.
 It is not their money to give, not even for disaster relief in a federal territory.